 The Statistical Package for the Social Sciences (SPSS) version 12 was used for the data analysis. $P \le 0.05$ was chosen as the criterion for statistical significance.
-The independent t-test was used to compare continuous variables between the development workers and the workers in the other production teams.
+The independent t-test was used to compare continuous variables between the development, the mine and the other production workers.
 The chi-square test was used to compare proportions in categorical variables.
-Logistic regression analysis was used for groups where the number of workers with symptoms are about 15 [20] to determine odds ratio for acute and chronic respiratory symptoms for workers in the development section versus workers in the other production teams adjusting for ever-smoking and age.
-Logistic regression analysis was also used to determine odds ratios (OR) for groups with chronic respiratory symptoms based on quartiles and the highest deciles of cumulative exposure using the lowest quartile as the reference group, while adjusting for ever-smoking and age.
-Continuous variable of the chronic respiratory symptoms was created by combining the score of those reported to have cough first thing in the morning, cough during the day and night, cough with sputum first thing in the morning, cough with sputum during the day and night, shortness of breath when hurrying on level ground and shortness of breath walking with people of your own age on level ground; summarizing to a score of (1-6).
-Also adding the score for dry cough, shortness of breath, wheezing, stuffy nose, runny nose and sneezing, created the continuous variable of the acute respiratory symptoms with score (1-5).
+Logistic regression analysis was used for groups where the number of workers with symptoms are about 15 [20] to determine odds ratio (OR) for groups with chronic respiratory symptoms based on quartiles and the highest deciles of cumulative exposure using the lowest quartile as the reference group, while adjusting for ever-smoking and age.

+Summary variables for chronic symptoms and for acute symptoms were created to evaluate the correlation between chronic and acute respiratory symptoms.
+For chronic respiratory symptoms this was created by summarizing the score of each symptom; to have cough first thing in the morning, cough during the day and night, cough with sputum first thing in the morning, cough with sputum during the day and night, shortness of breath when hurrying on level ground and shortness of breath walking with people of your own age on level ground.
+This sum score ranged from 0 to 6.
+Summarizing the scores for dry cough, shortness of breath, wheezing, stuffy nose, runny nose and sneezing, created the summary variable of the acute respiratory symptoms with score (0-5).
 Pearson correlation coefficients were calculated for estimating the correlation between acute and chronic symptoms.